 Unfortunately, getting to the top was not worth the risk.

 The view from the ridge towards the unnamed peak (left) and the southeast slopes of Pengelly.
 There may be a way to continue up the ridge we are on and then onto the southeast slope where the snow patch is.
 Brad and I want to return and try this route.
+Edit 26 June 2019: We returned today and made a successful attempt of Pengelly using this route.
+It was more or less, a steep hike with a bit of moderate scrambling to reach each of the twin summits.

 The view from the ridge to the bowl between Pengelly (left) and McGladrey.